AmirulShyakir/LensLease/README.md

 ### Account
 - [x] Portfolio //Leeann
 - [x] Edit Account //Junwei
-- [ ] signUp should have some basic input validation so user cannot create an empty service
+- [x] signUp should have some basic input validation so user cannot create an empty service// Jun Wei